chenxsan/greasemonkey-scripts/README.md

 ## How to install

 1. Click the script you want to install
-2. Click the `raw` button on the script page, it will prompt you a dialog, click the `Install` button
+2. Click the `Raw` button on the script page, it will prompt you a dialog, click the `Install` button

 ## scripts list